MaibornWolff/codecharta/gh-pages/_docs/01-01-quick-start-guide.md

 # Next Steps

 CodeCharta is not limited to the importers mentioned here.
 The [analysis docs]({{site.baseurl}}{% link _docs/05-01-analysis.md %}) show the way.
 They are also worth checking out if you need some custom metrics.
-Furthermore you should read the [visualization docs]({{site.baseurl}}{% link _docs/06-01-visualization.md %}) to find out more about the available features.
+Furthermore, you should read the [visualization docs]({{site.baseurl}}{% link _docs/06-01-visualization.md %}) to find out more about the available features.